jdantonio/functional-ruby/README.md

 ### Goals

-My goal is to implement various functional programming patterns in Ruby.
+Our goal is to implement various functional programming patterns in Ruby.
 Specifically:

 * Be an 'unopinionated' toolbox that provides useful utilities without debating which is better or why
 * Remain free of external gem dependencies